printerscanner/earthly-delights/content/blog/aliases.md

 ### Conclusion

 A great alias saves time.
 Refrain from trying to reduce keystrokes; you'll never remember your abbreviations.
+Here is a link to my [Github repository](https://github.com/printerscanner/dotfiles/blob/main/sh/aliases.sh) if you'd like to grab these.